ColourTann/HelloLibgdx/part_1.md

 Hello and welcome to this tutorial!

 First things first: Are you in the right place?
-You must be interested in game development to be here but:
+You must be interested in game development to be here but...

-If you have never coded before then please go to [processing](http://hello.processing.org/) and close this tab!
+- **I have never coded before**.
+Please go to [processing](http://hello.processing.org/) and close this tab!
 It's a great introduction to coding with a focus on easy visual stuff!

-If you've made a bunch of games before and want a quick look at what LibGDX offers, I recommend checking out [the official libgdx tutorial](https://github.com/libgdx/libgdx/wiki/A-simple-game).
+- **I've made a bunch of games before and want a quick look at what LibGDX offers**.
+I recommend checking out [the official libgdx tutorial](https://github.com/libgdx/libgdx/wiki/A-simple-game).
 It's a good introduction to LibGDX but it assumes you understand the process of making a game.

-Otherwise you're in the right place!
+- **Otherwise** you're in the right place!
 This tutorial will focus on the fundamentals of gamedev with as little config and annoyance as possible.
 It will assume you're familiar with the very basics of java objects and classes but not much more.

 First, you'll need to get a libgdx project set up.
 This honestly a bit of a pain and many will fall at this first hurdle.
 I can't really explain it better than https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle.
 I recommend unticking everything in the setup app so it looks like this though:

 ![alt text](http://tann.space/HelloLibgdx/setup.png "Logo Title Text 1")

-Now, if you have got everything working, you should have this monstrousity on your screen.
+Now, if you have got everything working, you should have this monstrousity on your screen:
 ![alt text](http://tann.space/HelloLibgdx/awful.png "Logo Title Text 1")

 Wow, it's weird that they haven't made this nicer looking isn't it?
 I wouldn't think about it too much if I were you...